 Watch the 1st video trailer:

-The purpose of the project is to create a depository of knowledge about labour and employment across this pivotal decade in the human story.
-My goal is to record an hour of opinion on this topic from one thousand people in the city of Leeds.
-LISTEN NOW!
+The purpose of the project is to create a depository of knowledge about labour and employment in one place and across this pivotal decade in the human story.
+The goal is to record an hour of experience and opinion on this topic from one thousand people in the city of Leeds.

 I work with you on your episode so that I know that that you are happy for our interview to be published as an episode.

 Okay, so you don’t feel confident or comfortable being recorded, listening to your own voice or being heard by your boss or employer?
 I get that.
-But, if this is you and you’re still reading then perhaps you might be interested in taking part in the Working Hours survey?
+But, if this is you and you’re still reading then perhaps you might be interested in taking part in a Working Hours survey?

 For any data protection issues please email firstname.lastname@example.org